The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

-Recall that, in the vertex avoiding case, Corollary~\ref{cor:counting} says that the number of permissible functions on a block is exactly 1 more than the number of non-lingering loops in that block.
-This was shown by counting the number of permissible functions on the first loop of the block, and then observing that there is at most one new permissible function on every non-lingering loop.
-Since there are no new permissible functions on lingering loops, the same observation shows that the number of unassigned permissible functions never increases, when proceeding from one loop $\gamma_k$ to the next in a block, and that it decreases by one when $k \in \{z,b,b',z'+2 \}$.
+In the vertex avoiding case, Proposition~\ref{Prop:VAVerification} follows from a counting argument.
+Specifically, we count the number of permissible functions on $\gamma_1$, $\gamma_{z+1}$, and $\gamma_{z'-1}$.
+Together with the fact that there is at most one new permissible function on every non-lingering loop, no new permissible functions on lingering loops, and no new permissible functions on $\gamma_k$ for $k \in \{z,b,b',z'-2 \}$, we derive the number of permissible functions on each loop.

-In the general case, we may assign several functions to the same loop, so instead of counting individual unassigned permissible functions, we count collections of such functions, which we call \emph{cohorts} and define as follows.
+In the general case, we may assign several functions to the same loop, so instead of counting individual unassigned permissible functions, we count certain equivalence classes of such functions, that we call \emph{cohorts}.
+These cohorts are defined using the following auxiliary function $\Sha$.